-To confirm whether or not your strings are creating unwanted noise do a simple test.
+To confirm whether your strings are creating unwanted noise, do a simple test.
 You can hear sympathetic resonance pretty much any time you pick up a guitar and play a note.
 When you play a note on one string, you will often hear another string ringing out faintly.
-For some musicians this doesn’t matter that much, but others would prefer to eliminate that type of noise.
+For some musicians, this doesn’t matter that much, but others would prefer to eliminate that type of noise.
 That’s where string dampeners come in.

 As with most things on the guitar, the louder the volume, the worse the problem is.
 This is why string dampeners tend to be used by people playing certain types of music, like heavy metal.
 Strings begin vibrating uncontrollably at high volumes due to feedback from the amp.
 If you’re in the middle of a tapping solo, you may not have a chance to mute them.

-Sympathetic resonance is not a problem on some string instruments like the piano, where there is often a special pedal for dampening notes.
+Sympathetic resonance isn’t a problem on some string instruments like the piano, where there is often a special pedal for dampening notes.
 But luckily, for guitarists, there is a solution.
 That solution is the fretwrap.

-Whether or not you should use a guitar fretwrap depends on what type of music you are playing and whether or not open string noise is causing you trouble.
+Whether you should use a guitar fretwrap depends on what type of music you’re playing and whether or not open string noise is causing you trouble.

-A good way to test whether or not you need a guitar string dampener is to record yourself playing.
-Do you hear open string notes where you shouldn’t, or are you getting unwanted feedback when playing an electric guitar?
-If the answer to these questions is yes, then you might want to look into buying a guitar fretwrap.
+A good way to test whether you need a guitar string dampener is by recording yourself playing.
+Do you hear open string notes where you shouldn’t?
+Are you getting unwanted feedback when playing an electric guitar?
+If the answer to these questions is yes, you might want to look into buying a guitar fretwrap.

-One thing to remember is that guitar string dampeners are not always easy to use live.
-Some guitarists do it, but remember you will have to have time to focus on attaching the dampener and then removing it when it’s no longer needed.
-This can be a distraction depending on how much you have to play and how complicated your parts are.
+One thing to remember is that guitar string dampeners aren’t always easy to use live.
+Some guitarists do it, but remember you’ll need to have time to focus on attaching the dampener and then removing it when it’s no longer needed.
+This can be a distraction, depending on how much you have to play and how complicated your parts are.

 Some players prefer to use a fretwrap when recording.
 In the recording studio, it can be frustrating to do many takes of the same song while trying to play the notes correctly in a solo.
 A string dampener can make this process easier, allowing the player to capture the right notes in one take, saving time and money.

-Another great way to incorporate this accessory into your playing is to use a string dampener to practice.
+Another great way to incorporate this accessory into your playing is by using a string dampener to practice.
 It can be enormously helpful to focus on one thing at a time when practicing guitar.
 Otherwise things can get overwhelming fast.
 That’s why having a string dampener can be just the thing to help you hone in on achieving your practice goals.

 Once you have the technique down, you can remove the string dampener and focus on muting the other strings.

 There is a debate among guitarists about string dampeners.
-Some players consider the use of a guitar string dampener as cheating.
+Some players consider it cheating to use a string dampener.
 According to these players, you should be able to mute the noise of unwanted strings on your own, as this is part of the skill of being a guitarist.

-The point is that a string dampener is a useful accessory to have and you should at least consider using one from time to time if excess noise is a problem.
+The point is, a string dampener is a useful accessory to have and you should at least consider using one from time to time if excess noise is a problem.

 Can you use your guitar string dampener on a bass?
 Yes, as long as it fits snugly over the instrument’s neck.
 A string dampener can be used on any instrument with a fretboard as long as it fits.
 That’s the major reason that manufacturers offer a variety of sizes.

-The difference in size between a 6 string electric guitar and a 4 string bass is not that much, but think about 5 and 6 string basses and you’ll soon understand why different sizes for string dampeners are necessary.
+The difference in size between a 6-string electric guitar and a 4-string bass isn’t that much, but think about 5- and 6-string basses and you’ll soon understand why different sizes for string dampeners are necessary.

 Like many guitar accessories, there’s no need to spend an arm and a leg on a fretwrap if a homemade solution can do the job just as well.
 Just be careful not to damage your axe.